 Lunches from Home and Snacks - We strongly urge parents to incorporate healthy food choices in packed lunches from home.
-Please save any candy or sodas to be consumed after school at home.
+Please save any candy or sodas to be consumed after school, at home.

-TK and Kindergarten Lunch
+Kindergarten Lunch

-TK and Kindergarten students will have a 40 minute lunch each day.
+TK and Kindergarten students will have a 40 minute lunch period each day.
 On minimum days the lunch period may be reduced to 30 minutes.
-Students may purchase a lunch or bring a lunch from home.
+Students can participate in the Free and Reduced-Priced Meal Program and may purchase a lunch or bring a lunch from home.
 Money can also be put on account.